my-rna-health/rna-seq/index.md

 * [optionally] Improve your trust score to have higher matching for your donation ([video tutorial](https://www.youtube.com/watch?v=5hUACfruyio&t=276s))

 Our lab also wrote this comprehensive [pdf guide](https://github.com/my-rna-health/rna-seq/raw/gh-pages/gitcoin_how_to_donate.pdf) on how to donate to Gitcoin projects

+IMPORTANT: it is very common mistake for crypto newcomers to buy Ethereum, DAI or any other crypto currency without checking that they are on Polygon network.
+If you do not want to pay huge (>20 euros) transaction fees that are common for Ethereum network, please check that they are on Polygon network or just buy MATIC.
+You can also consider using zkSync instead of Polygon, we wrote our tutorials for Polygon because it is easier to use.

 ## Other ways to help us: ##